CivicActions/civicactions.com/src/content/case-studies/EatFresh.md

 </blockquote>

 ### Impact
-* Underserved Californians can easily access health advice and quality nutrition information
+* Underserved Californians can access quality health advice and nutrition info
 * Resources are tailored to fit real-life situations of low-income constituents
 * Other agencies and community organizations can integrate EatFresh into their programs
 * Audiences are engaged with healthy lifestyle learning on social media
-* Health education resources and community based activities have expanded beyond the website
+* Health education resources and activities have expanded beyond the website
 * More Californians are reading nutrition labels and cooking at home with healthy ingredients